February 27-28 2026

 03

-This project is based on electrophysiological recordings of different brain regions in behaing and sleeping animals.
+This project is based on electrophysiological recordings of different brain regions in behaving and sleeping animals.
 The aim is to examine how information circulates during sleep and to determine whether contextual information is reactivated and encoded after an emotional experience.

 Emotions, memory, and sleep